DevZakariaAz/Jekyll/docs/chapitre1.md

 ---
-layout: report_layout
-title: "Chapitre 1"
+title: "Chapter 1"
-order: 2
+layout: report_layout  # Ensure this matches your layout file name
 chapitre: true
+order: 1
 ---

 # Chapitre 1

-In this chapter, we explore the basics of Laravel development and key concepts to get started.
+In this chapter, we explore the basics of Laravel development.